fluent/benchmark-framework/README.md

 It will run all scenarios for all agents (fluent-bit, fluentd, stanza, and vector).

->>>>>>> f5499dd (Understanding modifications and benchmark-framework dependencies) If you need to define a specific scenario or a set of them, you should specify the --scenarios parameter followed by the scenario names, separated by commas.
+If you need to define a specific scenario or a set of them, you should specify the --scenarios parameter followed by the scenario names, separated by commas.

 Example: